 Although not varietally labelled, these wines are mostly of high quality and sometimes outstanding.

-However, the bearing area of Cabernet Franc in 2015 will be 118 hectares – a steep drop from the 213 hectares in 2004.
-It needs a long, warm growing season; if not fully ripe, Cabernet Franc can taste very green.
-Seventy per cent of the vines are clustered in Hawke’s Bay and most of the rest (21 per cent) are in Auckland.
+According to the latest national vineyard survey, the bearing area of Cabernet Franc will be 95 hectares in 2019 – well below the 213 hectares in 2004.
+Over 70 per cent of the vines are clustered in Hawke’s Bay and most of the rest are in Auckland.
 As a varietal red, Cabernet Franc is lower in tannin and acid than Cabernet Sauvignon; or as Michael Brajkovich, of Kumeu River, has put it: ‘more approachable and easy’.

 Cabernet Sauvignon and Cabernet-predominant Blends

 Cabernet Sauvignon has proved a tough nut to crack in New Zealand.
 Mid-priced models were – until recently – usually of lower quality than a comparable offering from Australia, where the relative warmth suits the late-ripening Cabernet Sauvignon variety.
-But a top New Zealand Cabernet Sauvignon-based red from a favourable vintage can hold its own in top international company, and the overall standard of today’s middle-tier, $20 to $25 bottlings is far higher than many wine lovers realise – which makes for some great bargains.
+Yet a top New Zealand Cabernet-based red from a favourable vintage can hold its own in illustrious company and the overall standard of today’s middle-tier, $20 bottlings is far higher than many wine lovers realise – which makes for some great bargains.

 Over 85 per cent of the country’s Cabernet Sauvignon vines are clustered in Hawke’s Bay, and Auckland also has significant plantings.
 In the South Island, Cabernet-based reds have typically lacked warmth and richness.
 This magnificent but late-ripening variety’s future in New Zealand clearly lies in the warmer vineyard sites of the north.